 In tandem with learning the AWS Support Plans is studying AWS Trusted Advisor.
 AWS Trusted Advisor is a tool that offers best practice checks and recommendations across five categories: cost optimization, security, fault tolerance, performance, and service limits.
 You do not need to memorize each check in AWS Trusted Advisor, though browsing through them is an advantage.

 As with any exam, the very first step is always the same – KNOWING WHAT TO STUDY.
-Although we have already enumerated them in the previous section of this article, I highly suggest you go over the AWS CCP Exam Guide again and see the exam contents.
+Although we have already enumerated them in the previous section, I highly suggest you go over the AWS CCP Exam Guide again and see the exam contents.

-At this point, we are basically finishing all the short whitepapers that discuss the services and features in AWS.
-Therefore, I recommend reading the whitepaper How Pricing Works next before proceeding to the heavy stuff such as best practices.
+After reviewing the services whitepaper, I recommend reading the whitepaper How Pricing Works next.
 The AWS CCP exam frequently throws out tricky questions about pricing, TCO and cost optimization.
-It is in your best interest to be comfortable with AWS Pricing Plans.
-Know in general how prices of AWS services compare with one another i.e. EFS is more expensive than EBS, EBS is more expensive than S3.
-But be extra careful in answering questions that ask for the most cost effective solution.
+Be extra careful in answering questions that ask for the most cost effective solution.
 Always prioritize utility over pricing, since there might be a choice in the question where it is the cheapest solution, but is not appropriate for the scenario’s needs.
-When unsure which is cheaper, use the cost calculators provided to you by AWS, or search for the pricing in the services’ FAQ or on this website.
+You can compare the pricing of the different services here on this website.

-The last whitepaper you need to review is the AWS Best Practices whitepaper.
+The last whitepaper you need to review is the AWS Well-Architected Framework whitepaper.
 The material nicely wraps up all the AWS services, products, features, and pricing that you’ve learned.
 It is very important to understand what the best practices are, since scenario questions in the exam always revolve around these topics.
-The whitepaper provides detailed explanations and examples on how to implement them in your infrastructure, so be prepared for a lot of concepts.
-It will also be very helpful if you have a Management Console ready to help you visualize what is being discussed in this paper along your review.
-Try to remember all of the design principles by heart, and imagine situations where you can apply them.
+Once logged in, you can open up your AWS Management Console to help you visualize what is being discussed in this paper.

 After reading through all the whitepapers, the last section of your review is the AWS Support Plans.
 This is a quick browse of a webpage, and shouldn’t take you long in studying.
 Take note of what support plans are available, and how they differ from each other.
 There might be questions in the exam that ask which support plan offers some specific service.